Without Fans, Some College Football Games Won’t Make Financial Sense

 The decisions on whether Notre Dame plays Wake Forest in Charlotte, N.C., on Sept.
 26 or Georgia Tech in Atlanta on Nov.
 14 will be largely left to those schools.

 Neutral-site games have a long history in college football.
-Coaches like them because they can showcase their schools in new recruiting grounds.
+Coaches like them because they can showcase their team in a new recruiting ground.
 Fans like them as opportunities to travel.
 Sponsors like them because they can advertise to captive audiences.
 And players like the chance to play in N.F.L. stadiums and sometimes on hallowed grounds.

-“It’s not only an athletic experience, but an educational experience,” said Mid-Eastern Athletic Conference Commissioner Dennis Thomas, who as an Alcorn State center played at the Los Angeles Memorial Coliseum and Soldier Field in the early 1970s.
+“It’s not only an athletic experience, but an educational experience,” said the Mid-Eastern Athletic Conference commissioner, Dennis Thomas, who as an Alcorn State center played at the Los Angeles Memorial Coliseum and Soldier Field in the early 1970s.

 Historically black colleges are scheduled to play in nine neutral-site games, including Howard and Central State at the Pro Football Hall of Fame stadium in Canton, Ohio.
 That state has had some of the most aggressive measures early in the pandemic, which could leave Ohio in better position by September.
 It could also follow a more conservative path toward reopening.